airswap/airswap-about/take-liquidity/run-an-aggregator.md

-Takers on the network "aggregate" liquidity by interacting with Servers and Delegates.
+Aggregators take liquidity by interacting with Servers and Delegates.
 Generally, Servers are online processes that listen for requests via JSON-RPC over HTTP, making for on-demand real-time pricing.
 Delegates on the other hand are smart contracts with fixed rules, functioning as non-custodial limit orders.
 These combine to enable a wide variety of traders to provide liquidity to a wide variety of tokens on the network.

-# Aggregating Server Liquidity (HTTPS)
+# Server Liquidity (HTTPS)

-Servers implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) protocols using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
+Servers implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) APIs using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
 In the following scenarios, the Server is always the **signer** and the end user is always the **sender**.

 ## Determine Total Liquidity